jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 (2) The double-peak in winter months, with a trough in generation at mid-day when an east-west tilting panel cannot get as good an angle on the sun low in the sky in the south, as it can in the late morning / early afternoon when the sun, still low, is more east or west in the sky.

+#### Other Features

-The modeled outputs also capture a third feature of the Nevada solar generation data: the winter months of December / January are particularly low-output.
+The modeled outputs also captures the less obvious features of the Nevada solar generation data described above.

+First, the winter months of December / January are particularly low-output.
 In other words, fall/spring output is closer to the higher summer levels than to the lower winter levels.
 This is likely a function of solar angles: from March through September there is always some time of day where the sun crosses the east-west axis and a single-axis panel can point directly at the sun.
 It is only in the winter months where this is not possible.

+Second, April is better than August!

 ### Shortcomings